Voicings

 Em (I) - one of many possible Em voicings that include both the open 6th string and the E note on the 5th string, 7th fret in combination with open high strings.

-Em (II) - partly similar with "Em (I)", but a using three fingers and a stretch.
+Em (II) - partly similar to "Em (I)", but a using three fingers and a stretch.

 Em (III) - the C shape with open low E-string generate a rich sound with open strings and high treble notes.